-In return, selected EMJMDs will receive high levels of funding for three intakes of students to allow them to increase their worldwide visibility and reinforce their sustainability prospects.
+In return, selected EMJMDs will receive high levels of funding for four intakes of students to allow them to increase their worldwide visibility and reinforce their sustainability prospects.

-The sections below describe the nature, selection and funding conditions of newly selected EMJMDs, as well as the conditions applicable to already selected EMMCs which implement student intakes in the context of their on-going framework partnership agreements concluded under the Erasmus Mundus Programme.
+The sections below describe the nature, selection and funding conditions of newly selected EMJMDs.